 - The free-form lines of our Gale Rose Cut Diamond Ring will resonate with someone who embraces the Japanese philosophy of wabi-sabi, which is about appreciating the handcrafted over the machine made.

-- Hammered metal gives our Crescent Diamond Ring a natural feel, while the setting for five ethical diamonds keeps the look grounded for the person who favors campfires over fireworks.
+- Hammered metal gives our Crescent Hammered Diamond Ring a natural feel, while the setting for five ethical diamonds keeps the look grounded for the person who favors campfires over fireworks.

 - Remember the magic of being a kid and seeing your first bird’s nest?
-Our Arc Halo Diamond Ring with Robin’s Egg Blue Enamel tells a story of craft (the art of enamel) and brings a splash of color that complements an organic palette.
+Our Arc Diamond Halo Ring with Robin's Egg Blue Enamel tells a story of craft (the art of enamel) and brings a splash of color that complements an organic palette.

-- For an engagement ring without a diamond or colored gemstone: Our handcrafted aesthetic is evident in each and every of our textured bands, like our Aldine Band, which stands out with a classic metal braid.
+For an engagement ring without a diamond or colored gemstone: Our handcrafted aesthetic is evident in each and every one of our textured bands, like our Aldine Band, which stands out with a classic metal braid.
 Our reticulated bands, like the Reticulated Three Band, are shaped by heating and quenching metal, and the Weathered Bronze and Gold Band has a patina that says its wearer prefers the scenic route.